-Intellectual property rights give owners specific privileges (when monetized and an effective IP strategy is used) as a reward for bringing their product or service to market.
-For example, knowledge that a registered trademark protects against counterfeits may encourage a brand owner to do business in markets that they otherwise would not have ventured into.
-High IP activity in the form of registration only has an effect upon innovation if the IP is active in domestic, regional or international markets.
-This means that IP registrations brings little value to rightsholders if the IP has no value – value comes from either the possibility of commercializing the IP product or service, or from actual monetization in markets.
+IP rights give owners specific privileges as a reward for bringing their content to market.
+High IP activity in the form of registration only affects innovation if the IP is active in domestic, regional or international markets.
+This means that IP registrations bring little value to rightholders if the IP is not commercialized – value comes from monetizing the IP asset in markets.

-Is it possible to have innovation without IP?
+Is it possible to have innovation without producing IP?
 Yes.
-During the course of any day, there is something about our daily activities, whether at work, home or in leisure that we do differently – either leading to the same result, a better way of achieving the same result, or sometimes it fosters new developments in products or services.
+During the course of any day, there is something about our daily activities, whether at work, home or in leisure, that we do differently – either leading to the same result, a better way of achieving the same result, or sometimes it fosters new developments in products or services.
 For example, a recording artist may choose to have a portion of their singles available on vinyl records, a change from a previous strategy of digital and cd markets only.
-This action represents innovation in the delivery of the songs, may even create new modes of claiming IP, but still, is not very substantial on the innovation scale.
-A publisher may change how an online popular e-magazine is formatted, may even add new column features, but no IP is generated from the reformatting of the e-magazine itself, unless new creative works (original pictures, or works of art etc.) are added to the publication.
-It is also very possible that innovation may have little impact upon revenue.
-The re-formatting of the e-magazine publication will not turn into more subscription dollars without content that really appeals to the consumer base.
+This action represents innovation in the delivery of the songs and may even create new modes of claiming IP, but still, it is not very substantial on the innovation scale.
+A publisher may change how an online popular e-magazine is formatted and add new column features.
+Still, no IP is generated from reformatting the e-magazine itself unless new creative works (original pictures, works of art etc.) are added to the publication.
+It is also very possible that innovation may have little impact on revenue.
+The re-formatting of the e-magazine publication will not turn into more subscription dollars without content that appeals to the consumer base.

-Innovation is essential to IP – it fosters research and development into products (such as pharmaceuticals and medical technologies such as CRISPR), and builds momentum in global markets, but it is not IP.
-However, for IP to thrive, it needs an innovation-focused economy that has the right eco-system in place – one built on encouraging strong vitality in IP-intensive businesses, while providing reasonable terms for users to access IP-valued commodities.
-Innovation is a plus for any economy.
-How we approach and apply IP rights also matters, and really impacts the extent of innovation in the long term.
+Innovation is essential to IP – it fosters research and development into products and can build momentum in global markets, but it is not IP.
+However, for IP assets to thrive, it needs an innovation-focused economy with a conducive eco-system that encourages strong vitality in IP-intensive businesses while providing reasonable terms for users to access these commodities.
+As part of the sustainable development goals, innovation is significant to most economies.
+Our approach to innovation impacts the extent and quality of development over time.